charlesvill/ObsidianVault/ObsidianVault/C++/Foundations of C++.md

 		- notice use of cerr instead of cout as cerr is used for error messages
 - see chp 5 on erros 5.6.3 for more
 - you can also use the type `narrow_cast<int>(2.9)` that will throw a runtime_error if an assignmnet or initiliaization would lead ot a changed value aka truncation
+	- truncation is also known as a narrow conversion
 ##### Template arguments
 - when you see the < ... > brackets as in vectors `vector<int>` they are examples of template arguments
 	- the template argument specify to the type vector, what kind of data that type will pertain to